antkahn/flask-api-starter-kit/README.md

 │   │   └── user.py          # Rest verbs related to the user routes
 │   ├── routes               # Routes definitions and links to their associated resources │   │   ├── __init__.py      # Contains every blueprint of your API
-│   │   ├── user.py          # The blueprint related to the user
+│   │   └── user.py          # The blueprint related to the user
-│   │   └── routes.py        # The routes blueprints exposing your routes and HTTP verbs
 │   ├── swagger              # Resources documentation
 │   │   └── user             # Documentation of the user resource
 │   │       └── GET.yml      # Documentation of the GET method on the user resource